Distributionally Robust Learning for Multi-source Unsupervised Domain Adaptation: Algorithms: Distributionally Robust Learning

+We summarize the proposed bias-corrected estimator for the robust prediction model \(\fH\) in the general covariate shift setting in Algorithm \ref{alg: cs mm}, and we refer to our methodology as \textbf{D}istributionally \textbf{Ro}bust \textbf{L}earning (DRoL).
+The plug-in version of the DRoL algorithm is provided in Supplements' Section A.5 \cite{wang2025supplements} for completeness.
+Importantly, our DRoL algorithms are specifically designed for the MSDA setting with the unlabeled target covariate data, which aggregates the ML prediction models trained on all source domains.
+Our proposal may not apply to Group DRO settings, where target covariate data are unavailable.

-\begin{Remark}[Privacy Preserving Algorithm]\rm Algorithm \ref{alg: cs mm} does not require the sharing of the $l$-th source site's data $\{(\X{l}_i, \Y{l}_i)\}_{i\in [n_l]}$ to other source sites or the target site.
-The density ratio estimation step requires transmitting the target covariates to each source group.
-However, in scenarios where the density ratios are known, such as in the no covariate shift setting, the need for target covariates transmission is eliminated as well.
-Our proposed DRL algorithm protects data privacy since it mainly requires the trained prediction and the density ratio model from each source data instead of the raw data.
-It is compiled with the data-privacy regulations such as the HIPPA Privacy Rule \citep{topaloglu2021pursuit} in the United States, which protects patient information and prohibits sharing patient-level data between sites. \end{Remark}
+Notably, Algorithm \ref{alg: cs mm} is designed to be privacy-preserving and can be viewed within the federated learning framework, as it does not require sharing raw data across different source domains.
+While the density ratio estimation step involves transmitting target covariate information to each source group, this requirement is eliminated in scenarios where the density ratios are already known (as in the no covariate shift setting).
+Overall, the DRoL algorithm protects data privacy by relying primarily on the trained prediction and density ratio models from each source rather than on the raw data.
+This approach complies with data privacy regulations such as the HIPAA Privacy Rule \cite{topaloglu2021pursuit} in the United States, which safeguards patient information and prohibits the sharing of patient-level data between sites.